fareldf/bike-stores-data-analysis/README.md

 ORDER BY total_revenue DESC;
 ```

-Insight: the highest annual revenue by store was $2957523.49 by Baldwin Bikes in 2017, while the lowest was $226682.98 by Rowlett Bikes in 2018.
+Insight: The highest annual revenue by store was $2,957,523.49 by Baldwin Bikes in 2017, while the lowest was $226,682.98 by Rowlett Bikes in 2018.

 #### What was the total stock per store?
 ```sql